-A Source Water Susceptibility Assessment for your drinking water source(s) was completed by the Texas Commission on Environmental Quality and the results indicate that some of our sources are susceptible to certain contaminants.
-The sampling requirements for your water system are based on this susceptibility and previous sample data.
-Any detections of these contaminants may be found in this Consumer Confident Report.
-For more information on source water assessments and protection efforts at our system, contact Mr. Javier Valdez, Water Plant Manager at 956-388-8220 between 8:00 a.m. and 5:00 p.m.
+TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
+The sampling requirements for your water system is based on this susceptibility and previous sample data.
+Any detections of these contaminants will be found in this Consumer Confidence Report.
+For more information on source water assessments and protection efforts at our system contact Mr. Javier Valdez, Water Plant Manager at 956-388-8220 between 8:00 a.m. and 5:00 p.m.